 Fortunately, medical professionals are always available to monitor and treat any severe symptoms.
 This is one major reason why it is always better to detox from opiates in a medically supervised program rather than at home or on your own.

 Overcoming addiction is a serious challenge, but completing your stay at an opiate detox center in Houston means you’re well on your way to sobriety.
-At Serenity House Detox in Houston, Texas, you’ll be able to access help, support, and resources as you work toward recovery.
+At Serenity House Detox Houston, you’ll be able to access help, support, and resources as you work toward recovery.
 Call 866.516.8356 to learn more about our drug addiction and detox programs and how to get started with your new life.